twse/bobsgame-fonts/Pixel Sans.md

 * Mobile Professional Baseball
 * Monster Guardians
 * Muscular Ranking
-* Rhythm Tengoku – The font is used in the right part of the credits screen.
+* Rhythm Tengoku – The font is used in the right side of the credits screen.
 * Robot Ponkotto 2
 * Sansara Saga 1×2
 * Shanghai Advance